Looking for a tasty shrimp recipe to make on the grill this week? Try this recipe for grilled cilantro lime shrimp kebabs.

 - 2 cloves garlic, crushed

-- 1 limes, very thinly sliced into rounds
+- 1 lime, very thinly sliced into rounds

 - 4 baby peppers, cut into chunks